401k loan vs personal loan: which is right for my situation?

 Once you find yourself in that situation, you’ll likely look around for available sources of money.
 This could be money in a savings or retirement account, a loan from a family member or friend, or a loan from a bank or lender.
-Quite often, two frontrunners emerge that offer the quickest possible solution and the utmost privacy – a Personal Loan or a 401(k) Loan.
+Quite often, two frontrunners emerge that offer the quickest possible solution and the utmost privacy – a personal loan or a 401(k) loan.

 Personal Loan vs. 401(k) Loan